Naom-Roads/event-axis/README.md

 * User view their events online or offline
 * User can filter events by city
 * User can display a particular number of events on page
+* User can view data regarding events on a visual chart

 <hr>